Mastering TipKit: Basics

 The type of $isLoggedIn is Tips.Parameter<Bool>, which provides the ability to persist the value of ParameterRuleTip.isLoggedIn.

-Now, we can use the previously defined isLoggedIn property to create rules to determine if the conditions for displaying the ParameterRuleTip are met.
+Now, using the previously defined isLoggedIn property, we can create a rule to determine if the conditions are met to display ParameterRuleTip.

 Swift